-On July 2, 2020, Michigan’s new no-fault auto insurance reform law is giving drivers in our great state new coverage options to consider.
+On July 2, 2020, Michigan’s new no-fault auto insurance reform law established new coverage options for Michigan drivers.

-Our Michigan Auto Insurance Reform Center is here to help provide up-to-date information that can help Michigan drivers make smarter decisions on the Road to Reform.
+Our Michigan Auto Insurance Reform Center is here to help provide up-to-date information that helps Michigan drivers make smarter decisions on Reform.

-As part of Michigan Auto Insurance Reform, drivers will be able to select their preferred level of Personal Injury Protection Allowable Expenses (PIP AE), the coverage that pays for medical coverage if you are injured in an auto accident.
-Based on your eligibility and individual needs, you'll be able to select from the coverage options available or you may be able to waive PIP AE coverage altogether.
+As part of Michigan Auto Insurance Reform, drivers can choose from up to four levels of Personal Injury Protection Allowable Expenses (PIP AE), the coverage that pays for medical coverage if you are injured in an auto accident.
+Drivers can select from the available coverage options (unlimited, $500k, $250k, and eligible Medicaid enrollees may choose a $50k limit), or may be able to waive PIP AE coverage altogether, based on eligibility and individual needs.
 Best of all, these options are intended to help you save money on your auto insurance!

 Michigan's Auto Insurance Reform Q & A